 Expect

-- You may be cleared to resume light exercise, then progress toward more vigorous activity (individualized)
+- You may be cleared to resume light exercise, with gradual progression toward more vigorous activity, depending on your individual healing

-- Core comfort: Tightness is common; sharp or worsening pain is not.
+- Core comfort: Increased swelling and soreness is common as regular activity is resumed; sharp or worsening pain is not

 Expect

-- Clothes fit differently; contour looks more defined
+- Swelling begins to dissipate; clothes fit differently; contour looks more defined

 - Small asymmetries often improve as swelling resolves